 Use this guide to find resources to support the Evidence-Informed Decision Making (EIDM) process.
-Databases are listed below according to the level of the 6S Pyramid that they represent.
+Databases are listed to the right according to the level of the 6S Pyramid that they represent.

 When you are searching for resources to answer a quantitative question, begin at the Summaries level of the pyramid and work your way down.
 Once you find an answer to your question, you don't typically need to continue to search lower levels of the pyramid.